 Blinding

 Although parents were aware if their child had been allocated to the usual care group, if they received drops they were not aware if they had received active or placebo drops.
-All parents, researchers and clinicians were blinded to this treatment allocation as far as possible.
+An unblinded comparison of parents provided with ear drops and those allocated to usual care was the appropriate approach to establishing if the provision of ear drops would reduce antibiotic consumption in children with ear pain due to acute otitis media.
+All parents, researchers and clinicians were blinded to the treatment allocation between active and inactive drops as far as possible.
 The statistician had unblinded access to the data in February 2017, to report to the Data Monitoring Committee, when approximately 50 patients had been recruited.

 Statistical methods